Yes No Share to Facebook

 Tort is a word derived from the Latin word tortum and is loosely meaning wrong or wrongful.
 In law, tort falls into the area of civil law other than breach of contract or breach of fiduciary duty, involving rights of action (the right to sue) for a remedy such as compensation for harm caused by the tort.
 The first known use of the word tort within a legal proceeding was in the case of Boulston v.
 Hardy, (1597), 77 E.R.
 216.

-The function of tort law extends beyond individual claims; tort law promotes a culture of responsibility by requiring people and organizations to consider the impact of their actions.
-This helps reduce harmful behavior across society and promotes careful conduct in both personal and work environments.
+Tort law contributes to societal well-being by reinforcing the principle that those who cause harm should answer for their actions.
+This principle encourages individuals and businesses alike to behave with due care and attentiveness in their personal dealings and professional activities.
 Beyond financial redress, tort law expresses and enforces shared societal principles.
 Tort law promotes confidence in legal remedies and reinforces the importance of acting with integrity and respect within interpersonal and institutional relationships.

 Common Issues Include: